Led-adel-pilot/CogniGuide/README.md

 *   **Authentication & DB:** Supabase is used for authentication (email magic link and Google OAuth) and to persist user mind map history and flashcard data (only markdown is stored for mind maps, full flashcard data with scheduling state).
 *   **Image Generation:** `html-to-image` is used in `components/MindMapModal.tsx` to convert the rendered mind map (a DOM element) into SVG or PNG images for export.
  *   **PDF Generation:** Users can export to PDF from `components/MindMapModal.tsx`.
 The export functionality generates a PNG image of the mind map, cropped to its contents, and embeds it into a PDF document using `jsPDF`.
 This creates a rasterized, non-interactive PDF of the mind map.
+*   **Localized Date Formatting:** The application automatically detects and uses the user's browser locale for all date and time displays throughout the interface.
+This ensures users see dates in their preferred format (dd/mm/yy, mm/dd/yy, etc.) rather than being forced into a single regional format.
+The implementation uses `navigator.language` to detect the user's locale and applies it consistently across date pickers, flashcard due dates, history timestamps, and calendar components.

 ## PostHog Analytics Integration